USDA FoodKeeper β Cold Storage Guidelines

-"According to CDC guidelines, Korean Jajangmyeon Instant Black Bean Noodles should be stored in a cool, dry place away from direct sunlight and heat sources, and consumed within the expiration date indicated on the packaging to ensure food safety."
+"According to USDA guidelines, Korean Jajangmyeon Instant Black Bean Noodles should be stored in a cool, dry place away from direct sunlight and used within the expiration date indicated on the package for optimal quality and safety."

 Pantry